RicardoLepique/RicardoLepique/README.md

 - 👋 Hi, I’m @RicardoLepique
-- 👀 I’m interested in professional internship for software developer
+- 👀 I’m interested in professional internship for data analytics
 - 🌱 I’m currently studying a bachelor's degree Information System
 - 💞️ I’m looking to collaborate in software developer
 - 📫 How to reach me email:kklepique@gmail.com